-A new personalized mRNA vaccine has helped prevent recurrence among advanced melanoma patients, according to study results presented April 16 at the American Association for Cancer Research (AACR) Annual Meeting 2023 in Orlando, Florida.
+A NEW PERSONALIZED mRNA vaccine helped prevent recurrence among advanced melanoma patients, according to study results presented April 16 at the American Association for Cancer Research (AACR) Annual Meeting 2023 in Orlando, Florida.
 (The AACR publishes Cancer Today.)

 “Vaccine therapies have really been disappointing in the past, but this really provides the first evidence of vaccine therapy working using this neoantigen approach,” said Timothy Yap, AACR Annual Meeting Clinical Trials Committee co-chair and a medical oncologist at the University of Texas MD Anderson Cancer Center in Houston, who was not involved with the study.

-While traditional vaccines use a weakened virus to jump-start an immune response, mRNA vaccines instead contain a molecule that produces a protein associated with the virus, according to the Centers for Disease Control and Prevention.
-The immune system creates antibodies that attack the protein, storing immune memory for later when the virus itself may appear again.
-When cancer develops, tumor mutations form proteins called neoantigens, so cancer vaccines train the body to recognize these specific proteins as a threat, according to the National Cancer Institute.
+While traditional vaccines use a weakened virus to jump-start an immune response, mRNA vaccines instead contain a molecule that encodes a protein associated with the virus, according to the Centers for Disease Control and Prevention.
+The immune system creates antibodies that attack the protein, storing immune memory for later when the virus itself may appear.
+When cancer develops, tumor mutations encode proteins called neoantigens, so cancer vaccines train the body to recognize these specific proteins as a threat, according to the National Cancer Institute.

 After 18 months, 78.6% of the patients who received the vaccine and Keytruda had no cancer recurrence compared with 62.2% of the Keytruda-only group.
 That equates to a 44% lower risk of recurrence or death for participants receiving the vaccine.

 Furthermore, the study found tumor mutational burden did not impact the vaccine’s effectiveness.
-For each participant, researchers evaluated the number of DNA changes found in their tumor, also known as tumor mutational burden.
-If a tumor has a high number of mutations, or a high tumor mutational burden, the immune system is more likely to recognize the cancer as a threat and attack it.
-Because of this, tumor mutational burden typically impacts a vaccine’s effectiveness.
-However, the study found the vaccine-Keytruda combo similarly lowered recurrence risk for patients with both high and low tumor mutational burden compared with receiving Keytruda alone, according to Ryan Sullivan, one of the study’s authors and the associate director of the Melanoma Program at the Mass General Cancer Center in Boston.
+Researchers evaluated the number of DNA changes found in each participant’s tumor.
+If a tumor has a high number of mutations, or a high tumor mutational burden, the immune system could be more likely to recognize the cancer as a threat and attack it.
+Because of this, tumor mutational burden typically impacts a neoantigen vaccine’s effectiveness.
+However, the study found the vaccine-Keytruda combo similarly lowered recurrence risk for patients with both high and low tumor mutational burden compared with Keytruda alone, according to Ryan Sullivan, one of the study’s authors and the associate director of the Melanoma Program at the Mass General Cancer Center in Boston.

-Side effects, such as fatigue, nausea and chills, were mild and consistent across both treatment groups.
-Those receiving the vaccine had additional side effects similar to those from a COVID-19 vaccination, including injection site pain, but the treatment was generally well tolerated, according to Jeffrey Weber, another of the study’s authors and the deputy director of the NYU Langone Perlmutter Cancer Center in New York City.
+Side effects were mild and consistent across both groups.
+Those receiving the vaccine had additional side effects similar to those from a COVID-19 vaccination, but the treatment was generally well tolerated, according to Jeffrey Weber, another of the study’s authors and the deputy director of the NYU Langone Perlmutter Cancer Center in New York City.

-“The data are very, very encouraging,” Weber said, but he cautioned the study has collected just two years of follow-up data.
-He said a phase III trial is slated to begin later this year, which he hopes “will definitively answer the question of whether the vaccine and pembrolizumab causes increased clinical benefit.”
+“The data are very, very encouraging,” Weber said, but he cautioned that the study has collected just two years of data.
+He said a phase III trial is slated to begin later this year, which he hopes “will definitively answer the question of whether the vaccine and [Keytruda] causes increased clinical benefit.”

 Thomas Celona is the associate editor for Cancer Today.